librosa/librosa/docs/ioformats.rst

 Please be aware that this function only supports floating-point inputs.
-For example if your processed audio array is of dtype ``np.float64`` (which is the default on most machines), your resulting wav file would be of type 64bit float as well.
-This is not considered to be a `standard PCM wavfile <https://msdn.microsoft.com/en-us/library/windows/hardware/dn653308%28v=vs.85%29.aspx>`_, though most wav readers should be able to load it without problems.
+For example if your processed audio array is of dtype ``np.float64`` (which is the default on most machines), your resulting WAV file would be of type 64-bit float as well.
+This is not considered to be a `standard PCM wavfile <https://msdn.microsoft.com/en-us/library/windows/hardware/dn653308%28v=vs.85%29.aspx>`_, but most WAV readers should be able to load it without problems.

-Writing audio files using `PySoundFile <https://pysoundfile.readthedocs.io/en/latest/>`_ is similar to the method in *librosa*, however it can automatically convert to a given PCM subtype and additionally support several compressed formats like *FLAC* or *OGG*
+Writing audio files using `PySoundFile <https://pysoundfile.readthedocs.io/en/latest/>`_ is similar to the method in librosa.
+However, PySoundFile can automatically convert to a given PCM subtype and additionally support several compressed formats like FLAC or OGG vorbis.

 .. code-block:: python
     :linenos: